Seminar Course Information

 - Obtain a passing grade in the Legislative Internship Seminar.

-The academic supervisor of all interns while they are in Juneau is Glenn Wright, Assistant Professor of Government at UAS, who is also the Statewide Program Coordinator.
+The academic supervisor of all interns while they are in Juneau is Glenn Wright, Assistant Professor of Political Science at UAS, who is also the Statewide Program Coordinator.
 He acts as the interns’ advisor during their internship, conducts the Internship Seminar, and acts as the University liaison with the Legislature and particularly with each intern's office supervisor.